games-neox/GNPreconditions/README.md

 ## License

-GNLog is available under the MIT license.
+GNPreconditions is available under the MIT license.
 See the LICENSE file for more info.